nightscout/trio-docs/docs/configuration/settings/features/meal_settings.md

 This setting defines the time between when you log fat & protein and when the system start delivering insulin for the Fat-Protein Unit Carb Equivalents (FPUs).

-This delay accounts for the slower absorption of fat and protein, as calculated by the Warsaw Methos, ensuring insulin delivery is properly times to manage glucose spikes caused by high-fat, high-protein meals.
+This delay accounts for the slower absorption of fat and protein, as calculated by the Warsaw Method, ensuring insulin delivery is properly times to manage glucose spikes caused by high-fat, high-protein meals.

 ***Increasing*** this setting may result in ***fewer*** FPU entries with ***larger*** carb values that begin later.